-From JPMA Business Models of the Pharmaceutical Industry and Pharmaceutical Industry Policies ~On the occasion of the release of the Policy Proposal 2023
+From JPMA Business Model of the Pharmaceutical Industry and Pharmaceutical Industry Policy ~On the Occasion of the Publication of the Policy Proposal 2023

-On February 16, 2023, we held the "Pharmaceutical Association of Japan Press Conference for the President of the Pharmaceutical Manufacturers Association of Japan".
+On February 16, 2023, the JPMA President's Press Conference was held.
 At the beginning of the press conference, we emphasized the need for a pharmaceutical industry policy as a national strategy.

 The creation of new drugs is an extremely risky and specialized business, but for its perpetuation, pharmaceutical companies invest the cash they generate (operating CF) in intangibles such as products, M&A, and pipeline acquisitions for future growth, as well as in capital expenditures and shareholder returns.
 At the press conference, the nine domestic companies that have achieved new drug creation through such reinvestment accounted for 70% of total sales (53 domestic companies), according to data presented at the conference.
 He also mentioned that, while domestic sales are shrinking, these companies contribute significantly more to the country in terms of tax revenue than other industries, and called for the promotion of industrial policies that support companies that create new drugs that should compete on a global scale.